gottacatchenall/ms_sampling_effort/manuscript.md

 observation of two species interacting even though they actually interact in some capacity [@Young2021RecPla; @Stock2017LinFil].

+More on history here...

+Understanding how the process of sampling induces biases in data can and should be used to aid in the design of surveys of species diversity [@Carlson2020WhaWou].
 Here we seek to understand how false negatives in ecological interaction data impact the analysis and prediction of ecological networks, and also to understand how a better understanding of the relationship between sampling